Twitter Shares Take Wing, Oil Prices Rebound - UrduPoint

 Twitter Shares Take Wing, Oil Prices Rebound

-Stock markets were subdued on Monday while oil prices rose as investors tracked Russia's war with Ukraine, but Twitter stood out as its shares soared after Elon Musk purchased a major stake in the social network
+Stock markets were relatively subdued on Monday while oil prices rose as Western nations eyed more sanctions on Russia, but Twitter stood out as its shares soared after Elon Musk purchased a major stake in the social network

-London, April 4 (UrduPoint / Pakistan Point News - 4th Apr, 2022 ) :Stock markets were subdued on Monday while oil prices rose as investors tracked Russia's war with Ukraine, but Twitter stood out as its shares soared after Elon Musk purchased a major stake in the social network.
+London, (UrduPoint / Pakistan Point News - 4th Apr, 2022 ) :Stock markets were relatively subdued on Monday while oil prices rose as Western nations eyed more sanctions on Russia, but Twitter stood out as its shares soared after Elon Musk purchased a major stake in the social network.

-Twitter's stock soared by more than 25 percent in pre-market trade after news of the Tesla boss's investment.
+Twitter's stock soared 25 percent after news of the Tesla boss's investment.

 According to a document filed with the US Securities and Exchange Commission, Musk acquired nearly 73.5 million Twitter shares -- a 9.2-percent stake in the company.